Bud Yorkin: Biography

+The Colgate Comedy Hour hosted by the new comedy sensations Jerry Lewis and Dean Martin and written by Ed Simmons and Norman Lear.
+At one point, Yorkin asked Jerry Lewis for a favor.
+His sister had a young son who'd been stricken with Muscular dystrophy and was dying from it, and Yorkin asked Lewis if he could possibly make an announcement at the show's end to ask viewers to donate to the newly founded Muscular Dystrophy Association.
+Lewis made the appeal and "the money rolled in," and that was the start of Lewis's life-long commitment and his subsequent annual Labor Day telethon that ultimately raised over $2 billion for the MDA.

 In 1954, Yorkin became the producer of NBC's The Tony Martin Show, a 15-minute variety program which preceded the nightly news on Monday evenings.
 In 1955, he produced and directed the live 11-episode half-hour military comedy, The Soldiers, starring Hal March, Tom D'Andrea, and John Dehner.
 In 1956, he became the producer and director of Tennessee Ernie Ford's NBC half-hour comedy/variety program, The Ford Show.

 In 1958, Yorkin joined writer/producer Norman Lear to form Tandem Productions, which produced several motion pictures and television specials in the 1960s to 1971 with such major studios as United Artists and Warner Bros.
 Yorkin directed and produced the 1958 TV special An Evening with Fred Astaire, which won nine Emmy Awards.
 He later produced many of the hit sitcoms of the 1970s, such as All in the Family, Maude, Good Times, and Sanford and Son.